Skip to main content

 • Real-time access: An optional layer that fetches content live from OneDrive at query time — for content that must always be current, or that you'd rather not store in Glean's index.

-• Read and write tools: Configured separately — lets Glean agents act in OneDrive.
+• Read and write tools: The New setup configures these through a separate Central or Custom OAuth step.
+They let Glean agents act in OneDrive.

 Permissions and security